-If you’re looking for things to do in Savannah, Georgia to make your trip the most memorable, you’ve come to the right place!
+If you’re looking for things to do in Savannah to make your trip the most memorable, you’ve come to the right place!

 Planning your trip to Savannah last minute?